• The site has now migrated to Xenforo 2. If you see any issues with the forum operation, please post them in the feedback thread.

 "Have you told anyone about that?"

 "No, the reason he'd gone to the theater that night was to talk to Valerius.
-And for the past year talking to every noble Valerius could introduce him to, and many others I don't know about.
+And for the past year, talking to every noble Valerius could introduce him to, and many others I don't know about.
 I heard he made it into the castle, talking to Lady Brunhild Von Eiden and her daughter."

 Lady Brunhild von Eiden was the noble in charge of the city.
 She was skeptical about that; witch hunters were known to travel through the city.
-It being sort of like a port city, being next to a river.
+It is sort of like a port city, being next to a river.
 So, the nobles, being wealthy and powerful, could afford protection from witches.
 She gave her sister an incredulous look.

 "I'm serious."